citizenlabsgr/absentee/README.md

 Once completed, you can skip to step 3.

 ## 2b.
-Or, email the absent voter ballot application to your clerk
+Or email the application to your clerk

 Alternatively, a fillable PDF is available for download: [https://www.michigan.gov/sos/0,4670,7-127-1633_8716_8728-21037--,00.htm](https://www.michigan.gov/sos/0,4670,7-127-1633_8716_8728-21037--,00.htm)